roland7734/BirdPic/README.md

 - **Dart**: The programming language used for Flutter development.
 - **EfficientNetB0**: A pre-trained convolutional neural network model used for species identification.
 - **Image Cropping**: A package for cropping images within the app.
-- **HTTP Package**: Used for making API calls to fetch Wikipedia articles.

 ## Getting Started